boiwantlearncode/SC1005/README.md

 # SC1005
-Verillog type shi

-## Each file contains the verilog code needed for the associated lab.
+Each file contains the verilog code needed for the associated lab.